dev-gaitano/wayalink/README.md

 ## About The Project

-WayaLink is a USSD-based logistics tracking system designed to improve end-to-end product visibility in fragmented supply chains.
-Built specifically for regions with low technology adoption, WayaLink works on any mobile phone (including feature phones) without requiring internet connectivity.
+WayaLink is a dual-interface logistics tracking system designed to improve end-to-end product visibility in fragmented supply chains.
+Built specifically for regions with low technology adoption, WayaLink combines:

+1. **USSD Interface for field workers:** Works on any mobile phone (including feature phones) without requiring internet connectivity
+2. **Web Dashboard for managers & admins:** Provides analytics, reporting, and system management capabilities

 ### Key Features